-The risk of outsourcing the activities is that the third party cannot meet its obligations, despite the existing contracts, and that the fund may incur a loss that cannot or cannot always be recovered from the third party.
+The risk of outsourcing the activities is that the third party cannot meet its obligations, despite the existing contracts, and that the Fund may incur a loss that cannot or cannot always be recovered from the third party.
+To mitigate this risk, Robeco has implemented a Third-Party Risk policy which provides a framework for managing a third-party's lifecycle.
+The main goal is to provide controlled and sound business management regarding third-parties.